wzykubek/river-ultitile/README.md

 to the `layoutSpecification` function has methods `getString`, `getInteger` and `getBoolean` for that.
 Make sure to specify a default value in `setDefaultVariables`, or `get…` will return null.

+If your layout is not behaving as expected, you can build river-ultitile in debug mode (with `-Doptimize=Debug`) which will cause river-ultitile to log each view it's proposing.

 ## Contributing

 See [CONTRIBUTING.md]